bitmarte/selenium-rfc-client/docs/browsermob.md

 	</config>

 ### Generating HAR file
-You can produce an HAR file (one file for each page) with a simple additional attribute, boolean value
+You can produce an HAR file (one file for each page) with a simple additional attribute, default value false

 	<config
 		<browserMode>REMOTE</browserMode>